Fire whirl: Formation

 Fire whirls can be common within the vicinity of a plume during a volcanic eruption.
 These range from small to large and form from a variety of mechanisms, including those akin to typical fire whirl processes, but can result in Cumulonimbus flammagenitus (cloud) spawning landspouts and waterspouts or even to develop mesocyclone-like updraft rotation of the plume itself and/or of the cumulonimbi, which can spawn tornadoes similar to those in supercells.
-Pyrocumulonimbi generated by large fires on rare occasion also develops in a similar way.
+Pyrocumulonimbi generated by large fires on rare occasions also develop in a similar way.

 Classification

 There are currently three widely recognized types of fire whirls: